Can house clutter actually cause depression?

 When I was small my parents would save for a year to buy me the things I wanted, and I would receive them as birthday and Christmas gifts.
 This was not because they were poor, they certainly were not rich, but things were less accessible.
-Nowadays everywhere I look there is stuff to buy with pocket money.
-Interestingly, despite stuff being cheaper the data shows that we spend more in total.
-Which leads to the logical assumption that we either throw away quicker or surround ourselves with more.
+Nowadays, everywhere I look there is stuff to buy with pocket money.
+Interestingly, despite stuff being cheaper, the data shows that we spend more in total.
+This leads to the logical assumption that we either throw away quicker or surround ourselves with more.

 Unless you are someone that can easily throw or give away your belongings, a cumulation of stuff inevitably leads to clutter.
 The authors of Life at Home in the Twenty-First Century found that stressful home environments, defined as those with an over-abundance of household objects, affected health and well-being with depressed moods increasing towards the evening.

 Clutter usually becomes clutter because the items do not have a ‘home’.
 Some people suggest decluttering enough so that every one of your possessions has a place.
-When your space feels organised and any causes of over stimulation removed, it becomes easier to organise your mind.
+When your space feels organised and any causes of overstimulation are removed, it becomes easier to organise your mind.

 So, next time you feel overwhelmed with life, take yourself into a stimulus-free room to clear your mind and create a plan.
 If this is more doable, consider decluttering your home and recognising the dopamine rush to understand and stop the shop!